 The Digital Addict

-Others are now addicts, they are gaming a half-dozen times a week or more.
+Others are now addicts, gaming a half-dozen times a week or more.
 These people need more expansive tools, and art.

 The Hero Tier on DnDBeyond is of great value if your giftee is constantly talking about their next character build rather than their current.
 The Sourcebook Bundle provides the maximum number of options in the 5th edition rule set.